Master of Arts in Education

 Students who wish to transfer credits to the Viterbo Master of Arts in Education program must have the appropriate official graduate transcripts sent to the Program Advisor.
 Upon completing the review of the education related courses, the student will be sent a data sheet outlining which, if any, courses will be allowed to transfer in to the Viterbo Master of Arts in Education Program.
 Final decisions, on course transfer requests, are made at the discretion of the Program Advisor.

-Comprehensive Examination (for all students accepted prior to summer 2014): The written comprehensive examination provides the candidate with an opportunity to process and articulate the experiences and knowledge gained during the course of study.
+Comprehensive Examination (for all students entering the program prior to summer 2014): The written Comp Exam Registration Dates 2015-16 provides the candidate with an opportunity to process and articulate the experiences and knowledge gained during the course of study.